matthewnolancintron/todo-list/notes/4_build_features/build_features_for_firebase.md

 # build features that make use of firebase
-I'm going to add a sign in option to my todo application and rather than using local storage i'll have data for the users todo information saved to fire storage instead and be able to use it offline too.

 general steps to add Firebase authentication and Firestore to your todo application:

-    Create a Firebase account and project
-        Go to the Firebase console (https://console.firebase.google.com/) and create a new project Follow the prompts to set up your project

-    Add Firebase to your project
-        In your project directory, run npm install firebase to install the Firebase SDK for JavaScript In your HTML file, add the Firebase JavaScript SDK using a script tag Initialize Firebase in your JavaScript code using your Firebase project's configuration

     Set up Firebase Authentication
         In the Firebase console, go to the Authentication section and enable the sign-in method you want to use (e.g., email and password)